Lynn Syms (center) at an AFIPO benefit event at the Pierre, New York. Photo by Chris Lee.

 I think the power of a matching grant is the way that it can create greater involvement.
 If you can afford to give $1 and you know that it’s going to turn into $2 up to a certain point, I think you’re going to be more inclined to give that dollar.
 So that’s basically what it’s about.

 The grant is particularly earmarked for our digital programing.
-What about the reach of digital programming excites the Sy Syms Foundation?
+What is it about the reach of digital programming that excites the Sy Syms Foundation?

-I felt very strongly that the digital era is the wave of the future.
-And I think it’s quite prudent of the Israel Phil to recognize that and start to jump on it.
+I feel very strongly that the digital era is the wave of the future, and I think it’s quite prudent of the Israel Phil to recognize that and start to jump on it.
 I thought it was important enough and was able to get my board to share my view that it was worth the $100,000 investment.
 Particularly if we can get much more bang for the buck by other people contributing.

 By engaging in digital programs, we’re able to get out in front of people.
 We are engaging young people again, which is very important.
 When AFIPO was first beginning, I used to delight in entertaining young people at open houses or event.
 Years ago, we had eight marriages from our group of young people!
 It was immensely special to build that kind of community around the Israel Phil.